Move For Hunger Kicks Off Their Fresh Food Initiatives with Big Transports in California, Ohio, and New Jersey

 Fresh food deliveries aren’t just happening on the West Coast, Move For Hunger is exploring opportunities nationwide to see where food needs to be recovered and transport it to local hunger relief agencies.

 In New Jersey, we started working with America’s Grow-a-Row, a nonprofit organization that uses volunteers for planting, picking, rescuing, and delivering free fresh produce.
-The new partnership between our organizations has yielded over 18,000 lbs of food (15,000 meals) and was transported by Lowy’s Moving Service.
+The new partnership between our organizations has yielded over 128,000 meals and was transported by Lowy’s Moving Service.

-The Wheaton agent was the very first member of the Mover For Hunger transportation network and has been leading the charge to help deliver the food.
+The Wheaton World Wide Van Lines agent was the very first member of the Mover For Hunger transportation network and has been leading the charge to help deliver the food.
 They’ve been invaluable to feeding hungry families since 2009 and have transported over half a million meals as part of the Move For Hunger program.

 As part of our new fresh food efforts, Lowy’s picked up the produce from America’s Grow-A-Row location in Pittstown twice a week and delivered to agencies in Morris-Plains, Paterson, Orange, Newark, and Red Bank, New Jersey.
 With the new partnership with America’s Grow-a-Row, MEND Hunger Relief Network, Interfaith Food Pantry, the Center of United Methodist Aid to the Community, Lunch Break, and a few other hunger relief agencies have been on the receiving end of the donated fresh produce.